Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources: Elastic Functional Changepoint Analysis

-One might also observe a change in phase of the functional data that would not be detected with cross-sectional methods.
-In this setting, we consider a model for $\gamma_i$ as where $\epsilon_{\gamma,i}$ is another zero-mean error term and test the hypothesis
+We next turn to a different model that hypothesizes a change in the phase of the functional data.
+Now let In this setting, we consider a model for $\gamma_i$ as where $\eta_i(\mu)$ denotes a random element of $\Gamma$ with mean $\mu \in \Gamma$.
+Therefore, $\mu_{\gamma}\in \Gamma$ and $\nu_{\gamma}\in \Gamma$ are the mean warping functions before and after the change, respectively.
+We then aim to test the hypothesis

-In the next two subsections, we propose a test procedure for changepoints in the amplitude mean and phase mean of functional data, respectively.